-Students in the College of Social Justice and Human Service are assigned academic advisers.
+Students in the College of Social Justice and Human Service are assigned to academic advisers.
 Essential services provided by advisers include degree requirements, career opportunities, and interpretations of college and University policies and procedures.
-Student services is located in 3100 Gilham Hall.
+The Office of Student Services is located in 3100 Gilham Hall.